Common Questions and Answers about the I Ching

 Who is the I Ching for?

 If you’re hungry for both rigour and meaning, and you can handle complexity without needing it sanitized into easy certainty, this oracle is for you.
-In the Finding I Ching Clarity series, my role as the educator and facilitator of the occult educational series is to support you in thinking more clearly; something that underpins all of my occult education and spirit mediumship readings.
+In the Finding I Ching Clarity, my role as the educator and facilitator of the occult educational series is to support you in thinking more clearly; something that underpins all of my occult education and spirit mediumship readings.

 our current spiritual spaces feel emotionally persuasive but structurally thin